 Is there a way to repair the breech, to rebuild the bridge, to restore the relationship?

-The Bible tells us that the secret to great relationships, is humility.
-1 Peter 5:5 says, “Clothe yourselves with humility toward on another” (NIV).
+The Bible tells us that the secret to great relationships is humility.
+First Peter 5:5 says, “Clothe yourselves with humility toward on another” (NIV).

 You’re not dressed for successful relationships until you’ve learned the quality of humility.